 The detections can be converted to:

-• Area annotation: The detections will be saved as area annotations.
-This is useful when detecting weed nests, damage in crops, measuring areas, etc.
+- Area annotation: The detections will be saved as area annotations.
+This is useful when detecting weed nests, crop damage, measuring areas, etc.

-• Obstacle: the detections will be saved as obstacles.
-This is useful when using the Magic Tool to detect trees that should be avoided in the mission.
+- Obstacle: the detections will be saved as obstacles.
+This is useful when using the Magic Tool to detect trees that should be avoided in the mission, for example.

-• It is recommended that One sub polygon per grid cell be toggled off.
-Cells will be merged, resulting in a simpler geometry.
+- It is recommended that one subpolygon per grid cell be toggled off.
+Cells will be merged, resulting in simpler geometry.

-After using Magic Tool outputs in Targeted Operation, files will be ready to be used in tractors, ground sprayers, spraying drones, and more.
+Once Magic Tool outputs have been used in Targeted Operations, the files are ready for use in tractors, ground sprayers, spraying drones, and other equipment.

 Troubleshooting